henry-md/tab-assist/README.md

 - Improved error handling and user feedback
 - Enhanced UI components with shadcn/ui
 - Added automatic content extraction for tab groups

-## Licensing

-Refer to the [Project Repository License](./LICENSE.md) for information on how the project is licensed.